slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "You get rewarded for unique knowledge, not effort. effort is required to create unique knowledge."
 -- Naval Ravikant*

-> *"Education is what survives when what has been learnt has been forgotten."
--- B.F.
-Skinner*

 > *"Learning is a treasure that will follow it’s owner everywhere."
 -- Proverb*